 J: I think HR needs to look for applicants who can think outside the box – who can think for themselves.
 What they tend to do in reality when hiring, is to use those psychological tests to try to find out whether a candidate is a problem solver or will simply do as they are told.
 I'm not sure that those are the most important qualities.

 T: I see.
 So you think being a team player is overrated?

-J: No, it’s not that.
+J: No, it's not that.
 Everyone needs to learn the rules when they join a new organization.
-But what’s missing is the incentive.
+But what's missing is the incentive.
 Rewards given when employees show the type of behaviour that management values.
 The important thing is that these are given right at the beginning so that new employees learn immediately what is expected.
-Of course, the incentive should be something the employee actually wants – not always money.
+Of course, the incentive should be something the employee actually wants – but not always money.

 T: Right.
 And to come back to you, Paul.
 You mentioned that identifying good performers was vital.
 What else should managers be looking for?

 P: Well, managers not only have to understand their employees, they also have to recognise the culture of the company.
 Creativity and individuality may not always be what the company values – in fact that type of behaviour might be considered very inappropriate in some companies.

 P: Managing people isn't easy at all, particularly when there's a change of some kind.
 It can be tricky if the company has to increase profit, for example.
 In that situation, the manager might have to give priority to profit over the needs of the individual staff members.